Chillswim Ullswater 7.5 Miles End to End – 11th July 2026

 There will be 6 x boat feed stations along the route near to the shore approximately every mile of the swim – stocked with water, energy drink and jelly babies.

-Here are a few tips on how the event flows and what to expect:
+See below for a few tips on how the event flows and what to expect:

 • Arrive at the Event HQ either the evening before or the morning of the swim and we’ll give you your race pack with swim hat, timing chip, tow float sticker and wrist band for your allocated bus shuttle time.